Sutlej: Present course

+Historical course

+Prior to the 11th century, the Sutlej river actually did not connect with the Indus river but rather flowed into the Hakra or Ghaggar river in Bikaner using one or more old channels.
+Some of these old channels were the Sirhind channel, between Sirsa and Bhatnair, and from Sirsa back to Tohana and Ropar.
+There were also the three Naiwals.
+Few centuries ago, Sutlej river was merging with the Ghaggar river to discharge in to the Arabian sea.
+In approx. 1797 BC, the course of the Sutlej river moved towards the north to join the Beas river.
+By 1750–1800, the Sutlej river absorbed the old bed of the Beas which ran through the high-bar of the Bari Doab.
+From 1882–1903, the Sutlej shifted northward in the Ludhiana district of a distance of 1.6 km at different points within Ludhiana Tehsil and Samrala Tehsil, while it shifted around a mile northward in Jagraon Tehsil.
+After a large amount of snowfall in 1988 in Bhakra, there was flooding downstream, which caused a shift in the course of the Sutlej.
+In modern-times, reports of the river shifting up to 3 km at various points in Punjab, most principally at Phillaur, Noormahal, and Nakodar.
+Sand-mining is a possible cause for some of the recent shifts in the river's course.

 Geology

 Sutlej is an antecedent river, which existed before the Himalayas and entrenched itself while they were rising.
 The Sutlej, along with all of the Punjab rivers, is thought to have drained east into the Ganges prior to 5 mya.

 There is substantial geologic evidence to indicate that prior to 1700 BC, and perhaps much earlier, the Sutlej was an important tributary of the Ghaggar-Hakra River (thought to be the legendary Sarasvati River) rather than the Indus, with various authors putting the redirection from 2500 to 2000 BC, from 5000 to 3000 BC, or before 8000 BC.
 Geologists believe that tectonic activity created elevation changes which redirected the flow of Sutlej from the southeast to the southwest.
 If the diversion of the river occurred recently (about 4000 years ago), it may have been responsible for the Ghaggar-Hakra (Saraswati) drying up, causing desertification of Cholistan and the eastern part of the modern state of Sindh, and the abandonment of Harappan settlements along the Ghaggar.
 However, the Sutlej may have already been captured by the Indus thousands of years earlier.

 There is some evidence that the high rate of erosion caused by the modern Sutlej River has influenced the local faulting and rapidly exhumed rocks above Rampur.
 This would be similar to, but on a much smaller scale than, the exhumation of rocks by the Indus River in Nanga Parbat, Pakistan.
 The Sutlej River also exposes a double inverted metamorphic gradient.